-Ribbon Start > View > Preferences > Source Code Engineering > Verilog Keyboard Shortcuts Ctrl+F9
+Ribbon Start > Desktop > Preferences > Preferences > Source Code Engineering > Verilog Keyboard Shortcuts Ctrl+F9

 Option Action Disable Language Leave this checkbox unselected to support Verilog code generation.

 Select this option to disable Verilog code support.
-Options for the current user Specifies the options used for the current user; these options apply to all models that are accessed by the user.
+Options for Specifies the options used for the current the current user; these options apply to all models user that are accessed by the user.